ClaudiuGeorgiu/Obfuscapk/README.md

 `NOTE:` not all the obfuscators below correspond to real obfuscation techniques (e.g., `Rebuild`, `NewSignature`, `NewAlignment` and `VirusTotal`), but they are implemented as obfuscators in order to keep the architecture modular and easy to extend with new functionality.

+The following descriptions are just a recap.
+Please refer to the code for more details.

 ### [AdvancedReflection](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/advanced_reflection) \[Code]

-> Apply reflection only to dangerous APIs.
+> Uses reflection to invoke dangerous APIs of the Android Framework.
+In order to find out if a method belongs to the Android Framework, Obfuscapk refers to the mapping discovered by [Backes et al](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_backes-android.pdf).

 ### [ArithmeticBranch](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/arithmetic_branch) \[Code]

-> Insert junk code (arithmetic computations).
+> Insert junk code.
+In this case, the junk code is composed by arithmetic computations and a branch instruction depending on the result of these computations, crafted in such a way that the branch is never taken.

 ### [AssetEncryption](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/asset_encryption) \[Encryption]